Fraternalilab/TW-Materials/PyMol Scripts/README.md

     * Refer to the [selection macro syntax](https://pymolwiki.org/index.php/Selection_Macros) help page for more information.
 * For residue recolouring scripts, you may wish to change the spectrum of colours that PyMol uses.
 The default is `red_yellow_green`; PyMol has a selection of colour palettes available, or you can specify the individual colours as space-separated arguments (e.g. `--palette red yellow green`)
     * Refer to the [Spectrum](https://pymolwiki.org/index.php/Spectrum) function help page for more information.
+* The residue colouring for `Colour_Resi_Name.py` is defined by a dictionary that maps the three-letter code for a particular residue to a corresponding colour.
+    * Aliphatic hydrocarbon residues are coloured in shades of green
+    * Large aromatic residues are coloured in shades of orange
+    * Basic charged residues are coloured in shades of blue
+    * Acidic charged residues are coloured in shades of red
+    * Polar residues are coloured in shades of magenta
+    * Glycine is grey, cysteine is cyan, proline is purple and methionine is yellow
+    * These can be readily changed if desired; consult the available colours for your PyMol version.